Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Computational Results

-Table~\ref{tbl:implicit_minlp_existing} reports the impact of RLT cuts derived from explicitly defined bilinear products.
-A substantial decrease in running times and tree sizes is observed across all subsets, with a $15\%$ decrease in the mean time and a $19\%$ decrease in the number of nodes on all instances, and a $87\%$ decrease in the mean time and a $88\%$ decrease in the number of nodes on the subset \bracket{1000}{timelim}.
-223 more instances are solved with \emph{ERLT} than with \emph{Off}.
+For MINLPs, Table~\ref{tbl:implicit_minlp_existing} reports the impact of RLT cuts derived from explicitly defined bilinear products, comparing the settings \emph{Off} and \emph{ERLT}.
+A substantial decrease in running times and tree sizes is observed across all subsets, with a $15\%$ decrease in the mean time and a $19\%$ decrease in the number of nodes on all \firstrevision{clean} instances, and a $87\%$ decrease in the mean time and a $88\%$ decrease in the number of nodes on the subset \bracket{1000}{timelim}.
+123 more instances are solved with \emph{ERLT} than with \emph{Off}.

-Table~\ref{tbl:implicit_minlp_hidden} evaluates the impact of RLT cuts derived from implicit bilinear products.
-Similarly to MILP instances, the mean time slightly increases and the mean number of nodes slightly decreases when additional RLT cuts are enabled, but on MINLP instances, the increase in the mean time persists across different instance subsets and is most pronounced ($9\%$) on the subset \bracket{100}{timelim}, and the number of nodes increases by $6-7\%$ on subsets \bracket{100}{timelim} and \bracket{1000}{timelim}.
+Table~\ref{tbl:implicit_minlp_hidden} evaluates the impact of RLT cuts derived from implicit bilinear \firstrevision{terms}, comparing the settings \emph{ERLT} and \emph{IERLT}.
+Similarly to MILP instances, the mean time slightly increases and the mean number of nodes slightly decreases when additional RLT cuts are enabled, but on MINLP instances, the increase in the mean time persists across different instance subsets and is most pronounced ($9\%$) on the subset \bracket{100}{timelim}, and the number of nodes increases by $6-7\%$ on subsets \bracket{100}{timelim} and \bracket{1000}{timelim}. \firstrevision{Thus, the addition of implicit RLT cuts is overall slightly detrimental to MINLP performance.}

 Table~\ref{tbl:rootnode} reports numbers of instances for which a change in the root node dual bound was observed, where the relative difference is quantified as $\frac{\gamma_2-\gamma_1}{\gamma_1}$, where $\gamma_1$ and $\gamma_2$ are root node dual bounds obtained with the first and second settings, respectively.
 The range of the change is specified in the column `Difference', and each column shows numbers of instances for which one or the other setting provided a better dual bound, within given range.